sourcehut-mirrors/fennel-ls/docs/installation.md

 $ make
 ```

-The only dependency is a Lua installation.

 This build will create a `fennel-ls` executable for you using your default
 system `lua`; use `make LUA=luajit` etc to use a different Lua version.

 Run `make install PREFIX=$HOME` to put it in `~/bin` or `sudo make install` for
 a system wide install.

-You may want to also install [docsets](docsets) for external libraries.
+You may want to also install [docsets](docsets.md) for external libraries.

 ## Packages